Failing septic systems a cause for concern

 What does this have to do with septic systems?
 Septic systems are a form of onsite sewage treatment common in rural Michigan communities, homes surrounding lakes, and throughout some suburban communities as well.

 Household wastewater is sent to a large tank, where anaerobic bacteria break some of it down before allowing the water to flow out of the system into a drainfield for further filtration by the soil.
+Learn more about how septic systems work and their basic components.

 If not maintained, failing septic systems can contaminate groundwater and harm the environment by releasing bacteria, viruses, and household toxics to local waterways.
 Proper septic system maintenance protects public health, the environment, and saves the homeowner money through avoided costly repairs.
 If we want to keep E. coli and other pathogens out of our waterways, we need to address the problem of septic systems that may be failing to adequately treat our wastewater.